lethal233/lethal233.github.io/_pages/about.md

   - Automated restoration of archaeological artifacts
   - Web testing

-- Software Testing Engineer Intern @ Lakala Payment Co., Ltd., Shenzhen, 09/2021-12/2021
+- Software Testing Engineer Intern @ Lakala Payment Co., Ltd. in Shenzhen, 09/2021-12/2021
   - Automated testing framework (functional testing, performance testing, stress testing and reliability testing) for blockchain application

 # Publications

-- One paper (I am one of the major authors) in software engineering is being written, and it will be submitted to a conference soon.
+- One paper (I am one of the major authors) in empirical software engineering is being written, and it will be submitted to a conference soon.